samborambo/turnkey-dtech-demo-2016/README.md

-# 2016 DistribuTECH - Simplify OpenFMB Demonstration
+# 2016 DistribuTECH - Simplified OpenFMB Demonstration
 Welcome to the OpenFMB Repo for a simplified microgrid demonstration from the 2016 DistribuTECH Conference.

 In the original demonstration on the Distributech floor, multiple vendors were connected over wireless communications to simulate a small microgrid system with actual resources.